 Due to its ability to attract lots of butterflies and hummingbirds, it’s a great addition to a pollinator garden.

 When choosing a location, the most important thing to check for is good drainage.
-Make sure soil is well-drained and containers have drainage holes.
+Make sure soil is well-drained, and containers have drainage holes.

-Growing Texas Sage From Seed vs. Transplanting
+Growing From Seed vs. Transplanting

-Texas sage is easy to grow from seed or transplants.
+These plants are easy to grow from seed or transplants.
 Seeds are the less expensive option, but transplants are quicker.

 If you want to purchase transplants, wait until the danger of frost has passed.

-What to Do Before Planting Texas Sage
+What to Do Before Planting

 If the soil is heavy in clay, consider adding some sand or perlite to increase drainage.